hanseaston/pandemic-produce-delivery-project/README.md

 cp stripe-public-key-example.js stripe-public-key.js
 ```

-From your Stripe account, copy the public key into `stripe-public-key.js`
+From your Stripe account, copy the publishable key into `stripe-public-key.js`

 ***Congratulations! 🎉🎉🎉*** You are done with all of the project setup!
 Now you can test out
 whether your configuration is correct by running the project.
 You should now be able